-What makes the belt squat so revered is not just the fact that it really delivers results, but that athletes and powerlifters alike can perform a belt squat without straining the upper body.
-Doing belt squats remove the limits placed on athletes by the upper and lower back, and it means the user can load up on weight without compressing the spine, straining the shoulders, or stressing the wrists and elbows.
+What makes the belt squat so revered is not just the fact that it really delivers results.
+Athletes and powerlifters alike can perform a belt squat without straining the upper body.
+Doing belt squats remove the limits placed on athletes by the upper and lower back.
+It also means the user can load up on weight without compressing the spine, straining the shoulders, or stressing the wrists and elbows.

 With a belt squat, your legs get a screaming good workout while your back, shoulders, and arms get some recuperation time.
-Belt squats are not only great for athletes looking to build lower body strength, but also they can be beneficial for those who have injuries to their upper body.
-Sure, you could get the same effect from a leg press or hack squat machine, but the Belt Squat Machine gives the added benefit of factoring in stabilization and balance.
+Belt squats are not only great for athletes looking to build lower body strength.
+They can also be beneficial for those who have injuries to their upper body.
+Sure, you could get the same effect from a leg press or hack squat machine.
+However, the Belt Squat Machine gives the added benefit of factoring in stabilization and balance.
 Not to mention, there’s more you can do on a Belt Squat Machine than just squats.

 Squats, Lunges & More

-It’s a given that you squat on a Belt Squat Machine, but the Legend Fitness Belt Squat Machine (3217) has a wide, thick rubber platform that makes it possible to perform various stances that may not work on other machines.
+It’s a given that you squat on a Belt Squat Machine, but the Legend Fitness Belt Squat Machine has a wide, thick rubber platform.
+This makes it possible to perform various stances that may not work on other machines.
 Since it’s a solid platform and not separated footplates or boxes, users can take a close stance, an athletic stance, or even a sumo stance.
 And because it’s plate-loaded, there’s no pendulum action to worry about.

 With the benefits of the Belt Squat Machine and the versatility of it, there’s really no reason it shouldn’t be in your gym lineup.
 Unless, of course, you don’t what people to start thinking Bigfoot actually exists, too.